Data Protection Policy | IRIS

 1. Disclaimer

 The content on this Website and Mobile Application is meant for personal and private non-commercial use by NITK/IRIS NITK.
 Any individual is forbidden to copy, reproduce, distribute, transmit, broadcast, display, sell, license, or otherwise exploit this or any other content for any other purposes without the prior written consent of IRIS NITK.
 IRIS NITK maintains all intellectual property interests associated with this document.
 IRIS NITK makes no commitment/obligation about the completeness or adequateness of the information presented in this document and expressly disclaims liability for errors and omissions from this document.
-The usage of the content of this Website and Mobile Application is limited for internal consumption within the NITK only and cannot be used for any external purpose without prior permission.
+The usage of the content of this Website and Mobile Application is limited for internal consumption only and cannot be used for any external purpose without prior permission.

 2. Introduction